Mathis was the representative for Georgia’s 2nd congressional district and was a Democrat. He served from 1971 to 1980.

-Each dot in the chart below was a member of the House of Representatives in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Mathis is shown as a purple triangle. (analysis methodology)
+Mathis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1980 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Mathis sponsored bills primarily in these issue areas:

 Government Operations and Politics (23%) Agriculture and Food (21%) Foreign Trade and International Finance (19%) Economics and Public Finance (10%) Crime and Law Enforcement (8%) International Affairs (8%) Armed Forces and National Security (6%) Social Welfare (6%)

 - H.R.
 8113 (96th): Agricultural Disaster Relief Act of 1980

 - H.Res.
 659 (96th): A resolution to establish a Select Committee on International Terrorism.

 - H.R.
 7291 (96th): Parental Kidnapping Prevention Act of 1979